Everything You Need to Know About Closing Costs for Home Sellers

 Title fees are charged by the title company, and they cover the cost of researching the property’s title.
 This research is necessary to make sure there are no liens or other issues that could derail the sale.
 Essentially, it’s a thorough investigation of the property’s ownership history to ensure that the seller has the legal right to sell the property and that there are no outstanding claims against it.

 Escrow fees, on the other hand, are charged by the escrow company.
 These fees cover the cost of holding the funds and documents during the transaction process.
-Escrow is essentially a neutral third party that holds the money and documents until all the terms of the sale have been met.
-This ensures that both parties are protected and that the transaction is fair and equitable.
+Essentially, escrow is a neutral third party that holds the money and documents until all the sale’s terms have been met.
+This protects both parties and ensures a fair and equitable transaction.

 So, while title and escrow fees may seem like just another added cost, they’re actually an important part of the real estate transaction process.
 By paying these fees, you’re ensuring that the sale goes smoothly and that everyone involved is protected.